finalyards/probe-rs-remote/README.md

 The script to use on your *development machine* is at [`sh/probe-rs-remote.sh`](sh/probe-rs-remote.sh).

-Consider, whether you want to just copy it to your favourite location (e.g. `~/bin/`) alongside the `PATH` - or have a symbolic link pointing to a clone of this repo (this way, it'll be easy to update the script).
+Consider, whether you want to:

+- a) just copy it to your favourite location (e.g. `~/bin/`), alongside the `PATH`, renaming to `probe-rs` in the process, or..

+- b) ..have a symbolic link pointing to a clone of this repo.
+This makes updates easier.

 **Create a '~/bin' folder on the PATH**